Hexagon/node-telldus/README.md

 ```

+License and Credits
 ---

-License and Credits:

 This project is licensed under the MIT license and is forked from telldus-core-js (https://github.com/evilmachina/telldus-core-js) by GitHub user evilmachina.

+Bugs, issues and feature request
 ---

-Bugs, issues and feature request:

 The sourcecode and bug tracker is hosted on GitHub, https://github.com/Hexagon/node-telldus